FlowAgentHouse/PLsubmission/README.md

 -   **Advanced AI Dealer**: A ruthless, toxic AI opponent built with LangChain that uses a ReAct framework to make strategic, on-chain decisions.
 -   **Provably Fair Randomness**: Dice rolls are powered by Flow's native Solidity VRF, ensuring that every outcome is cryptographically secure, transparent, and cannot be manipulated by the house or players.
 -   **On-Chain Intelligence**: The AI grounds its behavior in reality by making real-time calls to the Flow blockchain.
-It checks its own balance, requests funds from the faucet when low, and—most importantly—spies on the opponent's on-chain activity to generate unique, cutting trash talk.
+It checks its own balance, requests funds from the faucet when low, and, most importantly, spies on the opponent's on-chain activity to generate unique, cutting trash talk.
 -   **Two Full Game Modes**:
     -   **Player vs. Environment (PvE)**: Challenge the formidable AI Dealer in a battle of wits and luck.
     -   **Player vs. Player (PvP)**: Face off against other human players in a classic poker showdown.